ben5049/EEEBalanceBug/README.md

 # EEEBalanceBug

 ### Abstract
-A two-wheeled balancing robotwas created to map a maze autonomously and calculate the shortest path.The maze wasbounded by LED strips, and up to 3 differently coloured beacons couldbe placed around the maze beforehand.
-The beacons must be powered througha carefully optimisedDC grid by solar power.There wasa budget of £60 for the robot.
-AnFPGA-based camera systemmust be used.
-Other optical sensors werepermitted, but no other cameras.The  methods  employed  includedesigning  an  advanced  embedded  system, hardware-basedimage processing, scalable cloud infrastructureand optimal energy distribution systems.
+A two-wheeled balancing robot was created to map a maze autonomously and calculate the shortest path.
+The maze was bounded by LED strips, and up to 3 differently coloured beacons could be placed around the maze beforehand.
+The beacons must be powered through a carefully optimised DC grid by solar power.
+There was a budget of £60 for the robot.
+An FPGA-based camera system must be used.
+Other optical sensors were permitted, but no other cameras.
+The methods employed include designing an advanced embedded system, hardware-based image processing, scalable cloud infrastructure and optimal energy distribution systems.

 ### Gantt Chart
 <img src="GanttChart.png"